-Hadoop Distributed File System (HDFS for short) is the primary data storage system used by Apache Hadoop applications as a means for managing pools of big data and supporting related big data analytics applications.
-Developed mainly to provide cost-effective and scalable storage for MapReduce workloads, the Hadoop File System (inspired by Google's large scale software based infrastructure) is most commonly used to implement a distributed file system that provides high-performance access to data across highly scalable Hadoop clusters.
+Hadoop Distributed File System (HDFS for short) is the primary data storage system used by Apache Hadoop applications to manage large amounts of data and support related big data analytics applications.
+The Hadoop File System (inspired by Google’s large-scale software-based infrastructure) was developed mainly to provide cost-effective and scalable storage for MapReduce workloads.
+It is most commonly used to implement a distributed file system that provides high-performance access to data across highly scalable Hadoop clusters.

 The HDFS Architecture